tersesystems/terse-logback/guide/src/doc/docs/guide/censor.md

 ```

 In this case, `CensoringJsonGeneratorDecorator` implements the `CensorAttachable` interface and so will run message text through the censor if it exists.

+See [Application Logging in Java: Converters](https://tersesystems.com/blog/2019/05/11/application-logging-in-java-part-3/) for more details.